 - Top Trademark Firms, Intellectual Property Today Magazine, 2014

 - Best Law Firms in Maryland, Tier 1, U.S News and World Report, 2014-2019

 - Advisory Council Member, The Pennsylvania State University, College of Engineering- Industrial and Professional Advisory Council (IPAC)

-- Advisory Council Member, The Pennsylvania State University, College of Agriculture- Entrepreneurship and Innovation Program (E&I)
+- Advisory Council Member, The Pennsylvania State University, College of Agricultural Science- Entrepreneurship and Innovation Program (E&I)

-- Research Grant Reviewer, The Pennsylvania State University, College of Agriculture – Research Applications for Innovation (RAIN)
+- Research Grant Reviewer, The Pennsylvania State University, College of Agricultural Science – Research Applications for Innovation (RAIN)

 - Former Board Member, Board of Directors, Howard County Historical Society